-07. Social Security Benefits.
+06. Social Security Benefits.
 If eligible for Social Security benefits, the applicants and residents and their spouses must apply for those benefits unless waived by the Home Administrator.
 (3-23-22)

-08. Medicare Coverage.
+07. Medicare Coverage.
 If eligible for Medicare, the applicants and residents must elect to participate, unless participation is waived by the Home Administrator.
 (3-23-22)

-09. Income Limitation.
-(3-23-22)

-a.
-Nursing Care.
-None.
-(3-23-22)

-b.
-Residential and Domiciliary Care.
-An applicant whose total monthly net income, at the time of his application for residency, exceeds the current maximum annual rate of VA pension for a single veteran pursuant to Public Law 95588 divided by twelve (12) cannot be admitted unless granted a waiver by the Home Administrator.
-This waiver must include a statement from a VA Medical Center physician indicating the veteran is in “need of continuing medical care.”
-(3-23-22)

-10. VA Pension -- Nursing Care.
+08. VA Pension --.
 Unless waived by the Home Administrator, a wartime veteran, as defined in 5 U.S.C.
-Section 2108, who is a nursing care applicant or resident must be eligible for, apply for, or be in receipt of a VA disability pension in accordance with Public Law 95588.
+Section 2108, who is an applicant or resident must be eligible for, apply for, or be in receipt of a VA disability pension in accordance with Public Law 95588.
 Such waivers may be considered only when the applicant or resident has signed a statement that he is able to defray the necessary expenses of the medical care for which he is applying or receiving and arrangements are made to secure medical services not provided by the VA.
 (3-23-22)

-11. Agreements for Behavior and Care Needs.
+09. Agreements for Behavior and Care Needs.
 The Homes may require that applicants or residents enter into agreements concerning the applicant or resident’s behavior or care needs while residing in the Home.
 The resident’s failure to perform these agreements is a basis for discharge from the Home.
 (3-23-22)